 As the central point of any NFV platform, existing implementations typically deploy network functions inside \textbf{Virtual Machines (VMs)}, \textbf{Containers (CT)}, or simply as bare-metal \textbf{Processes (PR)}.

 As illustrated in Fig.~\ref{fig:virt}, they realize virtualization at different layers in the commodity hardware infrastructure, and therefore present different degrees of isolation and resource requirements.
 VM is a hardware-level virtualization technique that relies on the Virtual Machine Monitor (VMM) or hypervisor, a firmware that offers a virtual platform to accommodate a variety of guest operating systems, on which different applications or VNFs execute\footnote{Note that there is another kind of hypervisor that operates at OS-level (namely hosted hypervisor), we exclude from our discussion as they are rarely used by existing NFV platforms.}.
-Hypervisors also supervise and coordinate the VM instances for efficient hardware resource sharing across them.
+Hypervisors also supervise and coordinate VM instances to enable efficient hardware resource sharing across them.
 As the most traditional approach for virtualization, VM-based NFV platforms are commonplace.
 For example, NetVM, NICA, and SDNFV exploit KVM-based VMs, Split/Merge, HyperNF, and FlowOS build VNFs inside Xen-based VMs.
 However, traditional VMs commonly incur heavy resource demands, huge memory footprints, and high migration costs.
-To cope with these issues, ClickOS and CliMBOS adopt unikernel VMs, which are essentially minimalistic VMs that are small, agile, and fast-to-boot.
-The advent of containerization techniques, such as LXC and Docker, bestow another option.
-Compared to VM, the container is an OS-level virtualization technique with a much smaller memory footprint and shorter instantiation time, much higher deployment density (up to thousands per server), and lower redistribution cost.
-Nonetheless, containers are not completely insulated from the host OS, they thus cannot grant the same level of isolation and security as VMs.
-In terms of performance, both of them can sustain line rate processing leveraging particular I/O paths and networking techniques~\cite{zhang2019comparing}.
-At present, many existing NFV platforms opt for containerized VNFs.
+To address these issues, ClickOS and CliMBOS adopt unikernel VMs, which are minimalist, small, agile, and fast to boot.
+The advent of containerization techniques, such as LXC and Docker, bestows another option.
+Compared to VM, containerization is an OS-level virtualization technique with a much smaller memory footprint and shorter instantiation time, much higher deployment density (up to thousands per server), and lower redistribution costs.
+Nonetheless, containers are not completely insulated from the host OS; therefore, they cannot provide the same level of isolation and security as VMs.
+In terms of performance, both can sustain line-rate processing by leveraging specific I/O paths and networking techniques~\cite{zhang2019comparing,zhang2021performance,zhang2019benchmarking}.
+Currently, many NFV platforms adopt containerized VNFs.
 For instance, OpenNetVM, Flurries, MicroBoxes, NFVNice, MVMP, NFP, ParaBox, MVMP, statelessNF, NFVactor, and GNFC execute their VNFs inside Docker containers.
 CHC and Iron run VNFs in LXC containers.
-Aside from VMs and containers, a set of NFV platforms deploy VNFs as processes or threads to trade isolation for performance.
+Aside from VMs and containers, NFV platforms deploy VNFs as processes or threads to trade off isolation for performance.
 These platforms usually assume trusted VNFs and infrastructure.
 For example, NetBricks, ClickNF, libVNF, and SafeLib execute VNFs as processes.
 OPNFV barometer is designed to profile the performance of the VNFs running as DPDK processes.
 SplitBox executes VNFs as processes inside FastClick.
 GPUNFV, Gen, FlowShader, Grus, and G-NET execute VNFs or SFCs as GPU threads.
-Notably, some platforms opt for multiple choices or introduce hybrid solutions.
+Notably, some platforms offer multiple-choice options or introduce hybrid solutions.
 For example, NFV-VIPP and PF-Flow can be integrated into any DPDK-accelerated VNFs running inside VMs, containers, or as bare-metal processes.
 VNFs in OpenNetVM and $\mu$NF can be deployed either as processes or inside containers.
-MicroNF even runs containers inside VMs probably to improve security.
+MicroNF even runs containers inside VMs, probably to improve security.